judahsleibi34/Early-Prediction-of-Kidney-Dysfunction-in-Diabetic-Patients/README.md

 # Early Prediction of Kidney Dysfunction in Diabetic Patients

 ## Overview
-This project investigates the early prediction of kidney dysfunction in diabetic patients by analyzing Fasting Blood Sugar and Creatinine levels using machine learning models.
-The study leverages a dataset consisting of 499 samples with 13 features, undergoing rigorous preprocessing and analysis to improve model performance.
+This project focuses on the early prediction of kidney dysfunction in diabetic patients by analyzing key health indicators such as Fasting Blood Sugar (FBS) and Creatinine levels.
+Using machine learning models, the study aims to identify patterns and risk factors associated with early-stage kidney dysfunction.
+The dataset consists of 499 samples with 13 features, which underwent rigorous preprocessing and analysis to improve model performance.

+## Dataset Overview
+The dataset includes the following key features:

+1. Fasting Blood Sugar (FBS): A critical indicator of diabetes.

+2. Creatinine Levels: A key marker for kidney function.

+3. Gender: Analyzed to understand gender-specific trends.

+4. Other Health Metrics: Additional features contributing to the analysis.

 ## Data Preprocessing

-The dataset was processed in three key stages:
+The dataset was processed in three key stages to ensure high-quality input for machine learning models:

-1. Cleaning:
+1. Cleaning
-Handling missing data and outliers.
+Handled missing data and outliers to ensure data integrity.

+Identified and addressed inconsistencies in the dataset.

-2. Integration:
+2. Integration
-Creating two versions of the dataset:
+Created two versions of the dataset:

-  One where outliers were dropped, resulting in a dataset of size 310x13.
+Version 1: Outliers were dropped, resulting in a dataset of size 310x13.

-  One where outliers were replaced with mean values, resulting in a dataset of size 496x13.
+Version 2: Outliers were replaced with mean values, resulting in a dataset of size 496x13.

-3. Transformation:
+3. Transformation
-Analyzing gender-specific distributions of Creatinine and Fasting Blood Sugar levels.
+Analyzed gender-specific distributions of Creatinine and Fasting Blood Sugar levels.

+Addressed gender imbalance to improve model performance.

 ## Key Findings
+Gender-Specific Trends:

 Females tend to have higher Creatinine and Fasting Blood Sugar levels compared to males.
-Gender imbalance in the first dataset affected model performance, while maintaining original distribution in the second dataset led to more consistent results.

 Diabetic women exhibit a higher rate of early-stage kidney dysfunction compared to men.

+Impact of Data Preprocessing:

+The first dataset (outliers dropped) showed reduced performance due to gender imbalance.

+The second dataset (outliers replaced with mean values) maintained the original distribution, leading to more consistent and reliable results.

 ## Model Performance

-The machine learning models applied to the two datasets yielded the following infection rate predictions:
+The following machine learning models were applied to the two datasets, yielding the following infection rate predictions:

-Random forest:
+### Random Forest
-First dataset (outliers dropped): 98.39%
+First Dataset (Outliers Dropped): 98.39% accuracy.

-Second dataset (outliers replaced with mean values): 98.39%
+Second Dataset (Outliers Replaced with Mean Values): 98.39% accuracy.

-KNN model:
+### KNN Model
-First dataset (outliers dropped): 90.53%
+First Dataset (Outliers Dropped): 90.53% accuracy.

-Second dataset (outliers replaced with mean values): 95.48%
+Second Dataset (Outliers Replaced with Mean Values): 95.48% accuracy.

-Technologies Used
+## Technologies Used

-Python
+Programming Language: Python

+## Libraries:

+1. Scikit-learn (for machine learning models).

+2. Pandas (for data manipulation and analysis).

+3. NumPy (for numerical computations).

-Machine Learning Libraries (e.g., Scikit-learn, Pandas, NumPy) Data Cleaning and Analysis Tools
+## Data Cleaning and Analysis Tools:

+Outlier detection and handling.

+Gender-specific data transformation.

+Repository Structure
+Copy
+kidney-dysfunction-prediction/
+├── data/                            # Folder containing the dataset │   ├── raw_data.csv                 # Original dataset
+│   ├── cleaned_data_v1.csv          # Dataset with outliers dropped
+│   └── cleaned_data_v2.csv          # Dataset with outliers replaced
+├── notebooks/                       # Jupyter notebooks for analysis │   └── kidney_dysfunction_analysis.ipynb  # Main analysis notebook
+├── README.md                        # Project overview (this file)
+├── requirements.txt                 # List of dependencies
+└── visuals/                         # Folder for saving visualizations
+    ├── gender_distribution.png      # Gender-specific trends
+    ├── model_performance.png        # Model accuracy comparison
+    └── outlier_analysis.png         # Outlier handling visualization

+## Conclusion
+This project demonstrates the effectiveness of machine learning models in predicting early-stage kidney dysfunction in diabetic patients.
+By analyzing Fasting Blood Sugar and Creatinine levels, the study highlights gender-specific trends and the importance of proper data preprocessing.
+The findings can assist healthcare professionals in early diagnosis and intervention.

+## Future Work
+Incorporate additional health metrics (e.g., blood pressure, cholesterol levels) to improve prediction accuracy.

+Explore deep learning models for more complex pattern recognition.

+Conduct a larger-scale study with a more diverse dataset.

-## Data owner:
+## Data Owner
+For questions or access to the dataset, please contact:
+Majdi Owda
-majdi.owda@aaup.edu
+Email: majdi.owda@aaup.edu